masci/masci.github.io/_posts/2014-05-02-django-upload-on-google-cloud-storage.md

 ## Intro

-On of the features of [Django Appengine Toolkit](https://github.com/masci/django-appengine-toolkit) is simplifying the configurations neede to make Google Cloud Storage a static files storage for Django applications running on Google App Engine.
-Infact all you have to do to use GCS as the destination of your uploads is writing something like this in your settings.py module:
+On of the features of [Django Appengine Toolkit](https://github.com/masci/django-appengine-toolkit) is simplifying the work needed to configure Google Cloud Storage as a static files storage for Django applications running on Google App Engine.
+Infact all you have to do is writing something like this in your settings.py module:

 {% highlight python %}
 APPENGINE_TOOLKIT = {